fredyfx/FreeCodeCampOC/README.md

 ## Goals
 * Projects to collaborate on : TBA
-* Goals: Let's try to get at least one commit a day
+* Goals: Let's get one commit a day
 * Download: [TeamViewer11](http://teamviewer.com/en/), [Git](https://git-scm.com/downloads)

+## Getting Started with TeamViewer
+Normally each week we use TeamViewer 11 to solve FreeCodeCamp's bonfires together.
+We discuss it and go through it step-by-step, and look for different ways to solve the same problem.

 ## Getting Started with Git/GitHub
 To make sure we can all contribute to this repository, make sure to download Git.
 There is a good guide to setting up found here: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Once you have Git installed, you can run the following command to ensure it is installed: